Improving your project with SBT

 addSbtPlugin("org.scalastyle" %% "scalastyle-sbt-plugin" % "0.7.0")

-(some versions of SBT would break if we hadn’t put those empty lines between plugins).
+(some versions of SBT can break if we don’t put those empty lines between plugins).
 Then Scalariform can be configured with:

 import com.typesafe.sbt.SbtScalariform._